dotnet/designs/accepted/2023/simplify-output-paths.md

 Some examples:

 - `.artifacts\bin\debug` - The build output path for a simple project when you run `dotnet build`
-- `.artifacts\intermediates\debug` - The intermediate output path for a simple project when you run `dotnet build`
+- `.artifacts\obj\debug` - The intermediate output path for a simple project when you run `dotnet build`
 - `.artifacts\bin\MyApp\debug_net8.0` - The build output path for the `net8.0` build of a multi-targeted project
 - `.artifacts\publish\MyApp\release_linux-x64` - The publish path for a simple app when publishing for `linux-x64`
 - `.artifacts\package\release` - The folder where the release .nupkg will be created for a project